railshotway/therailshotway.com/source/posts/2021-05-29-uncovering-hotwire-patterns-part-2-separating-concerns.html.md

 In <a href="/posts/2021/05/29/uncovering-hotwire-patterns-part-1-loading-frames-on-demand.html" target="blank">last post</a>'s example,
 we replicated the HEY menu in a fake email service called _**YO!**_
 (code available at <a href="https://github.com/JoseFarias/yo-email" target="_blank">this GitHub repo</a>).
-Here's that that looked like:
+Here's what that looked like:

 <img class="img--centered" src="https://www.dropbox.com/s/3nedyzkipdlks1t/yo-menu-demo.gif?raw=1" alt="Gif showing our replica of the HEY menu" />